Written byAmanda Wong

 On an iPhone/iPad: Open the Settings app, and tap the profile with your name on the top, then you can see the email address associated with your Apple ID.

-On a Mac: Click on the Apple logo > System Preferences, then tap the Apple ID on the profile, on the left sidebar of the new windows, you can see whether the associated email address is the same as the one on your other devices.
+On a Mac: On Monterey and earlier, click on the Apple logo > System Preferences, then tap the Apple ID on the profile, on the left sidebar of the new windows, you can see whether the associated email address is the same as the one on your other devices.
+On Ventura, click the Apple menu > System Settings, then tap the Apple ID on the top of the lest column.

 Fix 4.
 Enable Reminders on your devices